Jordan-Finlay/blog_online/README.md

 <br />

-Theres also a password check.
+There's also a password check.
 When you change your password it will ensure you repeat your new password twice (otherwise it will not work).
 Password '1' and '2' MUST be the same;

 <div align="center"><img src="assets/readme/passwordcheck.jpg" alt="An image showing password 1 and 2 are the same"></div>